garronej/tss-react/README.md

 -   ✅ Library authors: [`tss-react` won’t be yet another entry in your `peerDependencies`](https://docs.tss-react.dev/publish-a-module-that-uses-tss).
 -   ✅ Support [MUI's theme global styles overrides](https://docs.tss-react.dev/mui-theme-styleoverrides)

+The more ⭐️ the project gets, the more time I spend improving and maintaining it.
+Thank you for your support 😊

 ```bash
 $ yarn add tss-react @emotion/react
 ```